lauracutting/typetune/_posts/2020-11-23-reid-miles.md

 Colour was used sparingly in Miles' album covers.
 One colour was usually injected into an otherwise black and white design.
 These tints and dabs animated the covers,

 Balancing the elements was key to the success of Miles' designs.
-When a photograph occupied the whole cover, he would ensure that the typography was gently tucked into a corner and when the title is loud, the photography would be turned down.
+When a photograph occupied the whole cover, he would ensure that the typography was gently tucked into a corner and when the title was loud, the photography would be turned down.

 http://retinart.net/artist-profiles/jazzy-blue-notes-reid-miles/